higepon/mosh/doc/RELNOTE.md

 Known issues
 ------------

-- nmosh do not support R7RS libraries
+- nmosh does not support R7RS libraries

 Changes
 -------